TheTisiboth/dot/README.md

 - Look at console logs for scheduling confirmations

 ### AI messages not working
-- Verify OPENAI_API_KEY is set correctly
+- Verify OLLAMA_ENABLED is set to true
-- Check OpenAI API usage limits
+- Check Ollama is running at the configured host
+- Verify the model is downloaded (use `docker exec frisbee-ollama ollama list`)
-- Bot will fall back to template messages if AI fails
+- Bot will fall back to template messages if Ollama fails

 ## Project Structure